-The Washington Post has an interesting article on the process of cat grooming as well as the social aspect of behavior itself.
+The Washington Post details the process of cat grooming, as well as the social aspect of the behavior itself.

-The act goes far beyond the simple notion of using the tongue to clean.
+The act of grooming in cats goes far beyond the simple notion of using the tongue to clean.
 Like many aspects of the animal kingdom, there is often far more involved from a behavioral standpoint than meets the eye.
 Cats commonly groom for the following reasons: